zone-eu/zone-mta/README.md

 #### Requirements

-1. Requirements: Node.js v6+ for running the app + compiler for building LevelDB bindings
+1. Requirements: Node.js v6+ for running the app
-2. If running in Windows install the (free) build dependencies (Python, Visual Studio Build Tools etc).
-From elevated PowerShell (run as administrator) run `npm install --global --production windows-build-tools` to get these tools
+2. MongoDB for storing messages
+3. Redis (optional) for counters

 #### Create ZoneMTA application